Declaring And Changing Majors

 For more information about MDIA, contact Brian Plow in Schoonover Center 300 at 740-593-4870 or firstname.lastname@example.org.

-Students seeking transfer to the Pre-Media or any specific program area must have at least a 3.0 OHIO GPA.
-However, students with a GPA of 2.7 and above with extenuating circumstances are encouraged to apply as well.
+Students seeking transfer to Media Arts and Studies must have at least a 3.0 OHIO GPA.
+In special cases the commitee will review applications from students with GPAs as low as 2.5.
+Please note that the GPA qualifies a student only for consideration.
+It is not in any way a guarantee of admission.
 Applications are accepted both fall and spring semesters.
 The deadline for submission is 5 p.m. on Friday of the seventh (7th) week of the semester.
 Students may apply as early as their first year, however, any student currently without an OHIO GPA will be accepted on a provisional basis.
 Full admission will be based on their performance in the first semester of Ohio University coursework.
 All application materials can be submitted online.

 School of Visual Communication